Where Can Medical Organizations Use Blockchain?

 The healthcare sector isn’t shying away from experimenting with the blockchain.
 The past few years have seen growing understanding and appreciation for the blockchain.
 The fascinating thing about the application of the blockchain in different sectors is that it is going to bring immense disruptions in it, yet organizations are willing to pour in money to disrupt their own industry.

-The striking features of the blockchain like immutability and scalability of data, authenticity of users and non-repudiation by sender etc. makes it distinct and helps it stand out from other latest technology.
+The striking features of the blockchain like immutability and scalability of data, authenticity of users, non-repudiation by the sender, etc. make it distinct and help it stand out from other latest technology.
 These characteristics find immense application in the medical sector.